timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 policies.

 ### 1-minute candlestick
-To create a continuous aggregate of 1-minute candlestick data, provide the candlestick query shown above as the definition of the continuous aggregate to create the view:
+To create a continuous aggregate of 1-minute candlestick data, use the same query that you previously used to get the 1-minute OHLCV values.
+But this time, put the query in a continuous aggregate definition:

 ```sql
 /* 1-min candlestick view*/